 We adhere to a number of policies to ensure a consistent framework and principles are provided for all interested parties.
 A copy of full, printed documents can also be obtained by calling us.

-- Revenue & Financing Policy 2018 The Local Government Act 2002 requires the Council
+- Revenue and Financing Policy 2021 [PDF 1.32 MB]The Local Government Act 2002 requires the Council

 to adopt a range of policies in order to provide predictability and certainty about sources and levels of funding.
 These policies are included in the Revenue and Financing Policy.